Launch rate

 1. Posting quality Ask whether the roles were real, fresh, specific, and confirmed on the company source.
 A role can be online without being worth a high-effort package.
 Stale postings, repeated reposts, mismatched job-board copies, vague titles, and dead application paths lower the expected return.

-2. Proof match Count only roles where you could name 3-5 concrete proof points for the core work.
+2. Proof coverage Count only roles where you could name 3-5 concrete proof points for the core work.
 "I could probably do this" is not the same as "my resume makes the match obvious in 10 seconds."
 If most applications were plausible but not provable, the batch was too broad.

 4. Channel mix One hundred cold job-board submissions are not equivalent to 100 opportunities.
 Separate company-site applications, referrals, recruiter conversations, alumni or community intros, inbound leads, and job-board quick applies.
 The channel often explains more than the count.